 Furthermore, you better confirm the trend reversal by combining several indicators with the Doji Evening Star.
 Those include the RSI, MACD, and volume indicators.

-So, let’s see some trading strategies to use when identifying the Doji evening star pattern.
+So, let’s see the top three trading strategies to use when identifying the Doji evening star pattern.

 1. Doji Evening Star with the Relative Strength Index (RSI)